Major and minor lotteries

-Net proceeds of major and minor lotteries must be paid into a financial institution or bank account operated by the association.
+Net proceeds of major and minor lotteries must be paid into a financial institution or bank account operated by the organisation

-A financial statement outlining the lottery's outcome must be sent to CBS within one month of the draw.
-The auditor must complete the auditor’s report which is attached to the financial statement.
+Where the total prize pool is under $30,000 a financial statement outlining the lottery's outcome must be sent to CBS within one month of the draw.

 - number of ticket books issued

-- names and addresses of people who were issues tickets
+- names and addresses of people who were issued tickets

 - number of tickets sold, returned unsold or lost – tickets that aren't returned are considered lost